homelabos/homelabos/docs/software/authelia.md

 When enabled, Traefik will forward most requests to Authelia for authentication.
 Once you login to authelia, it will redirect you to the service you requested.
 For instance, if you navigate to firefly.yourdomain.com, traefik will auto-redirect you to auth.yourname.com.
 Once you authenticate, it will redirect you to firefly.yourdomain.com.
 This centralizes your authentication for all your homelab servcies.
 Additionally, Authelia is two-factor enabled.
 You can either register a new device, ie: google authenticator app, or use the Duo.com push notification service.

-On the backend, Authelia authenticates your user to it's own LDAP server.
-This server is isolated to Authelia, and is different than the openldap service Homelabos offers.
+On the backend, Authelia authenticates your user to it's own OpenLDAP instance.
+This instance is isolated to Authelia, and is different than the openldap service Homelabos offers.

 ## Prerequisites